dani-dot/REPO-mods-multiplayer-server/README.md

 4. Edit photon-redirect.cfg file:
    - Now go to your "repo1" folder > REPO > BepInEx > config > photon-redirect.cfg open with any text editor , there you gonno see "PhotonAppID = PASTE_HERE" , replace PASTE_HERE with your App ID from photonengine.com (its gonno look somthing like this PhotonAppID = 1bdab6bf-5123-4327-98e9-8a4812f7ce10 ), save your file and close it

+5.
+   - Now go to your "repo1" folder > REPO > BepInEx > config > photon-redirect.cfg open with any text editor , there you gonno see "PhotonAppID = PASTE_HERE" , replace PASTE_HERE with your App ID from photonengine.com (its gonno look somthing like this PhotonAppID = 1bdab6bf-5123-4327-98e9-8a4812f7ce10 ), save your file and close it